MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-webchat.md

 The client must provide a token to talk to the bot.
 To learn about the differences between secrets and tokens and to understand the risks associated with using secrets, visit [Direct Line authentication](https://docs.microsoft.com/azure/bot-service/rest-api/bot-framework-rest-direct-line-3-0-authentication?view=azure-bot-service-4.0).

 The following client web page shows how to use a token with the Web Chat.
+If you use Azure Gov, please adjust the URLs from public to government.

 ```html